 Assessment Tasks Description

+- Weekly Quizzes: Eleven (11) quizzes: 10 minute quizzes to be completed online in WEEKS 2 - 12 that will test lecture material of the previous week.
+See the schedule above for details on content that is covered by looking at the previous week’s lecture content.
 The format will be multiple choice questions or fill in the missing word/s.
 Each quiz will open on Monday at 8am and close on Sunday at 11pm of that week.
+The first quiz will be posted on Monday of week 2.
 There will be absolutely no opportunity to submit a quiz after the closing time as answers are released at that point.
 If you have technical difficulties, email your answers to your convenor and they will be manually marked.
 If you email these after the closing time, they will not be marked.
 The quizzes will have a time limit of 10 minutes, and there will be only one submission per student.
-The resultant mark will be an AVERAGE of the 5 quiz marks (please note, NOT best x of 5).
+The resultant mark will be an AVERAGE of the 11 quiz marks (please note, NOT best x of 11).

-4. Final examination: This will cover the lecture and tutorial content for the entire semester.
-It tests your knowledge of the theory, and the ability to connect that knowledge to real life situations (e.g., clinical presentations).
-It will consist of a 2 hour on-campus written exam with multiple choice questions, short answer questions and case studies.
-This exam is a hurdle and students must obtain a minimum of 50% to satisfy requirements for this unit.
-If a student earns less than 50% in the final exam they will fail the unit.
+- Final examination: This will cover the content for the entire semester.
+It tests your knowledge of the theory, and the ability to connect that knowledge to real life situations (e.g., case studies, clinical presentations).
+It will consist of a 2 hour written exam with multiple choice questions, short answer questions and case studies.

 You must attend the class in which you are enrolled.
 You must not exchange your class time without consultation with the convenor.
-In special circumstances, if you are unable to attend your assigned tutorial in any week, you may request attendance at an alternative session that week, through written request to the unit convener.
+In special circumstances, if you are unable to attend your assigned tutorial in any week, you may request attendance at the alternative session on that day, through written request to the unit convener.
 This allowance may be used on a maximum of 2 occasions.

 The Semester 1 University Examination period is from: 7 - 25 June, 2021